Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 Use of the integrated NX and Teamcenter solutions also improved productivity across other processes.
 Use of NX simplified the design tasks and reduced the time required to create 3D models by easily creating items in the CAD system.
 The company also used the large assembly modeling capacity of NX to improve efficiency and reduced time for 3D modeling by simplifying processes.

 With the new system, Doosan Engine realized significant performance gains.
 The results of the final performance test on the system’s major functions, even considering distributed design tasks, indicated that the system’s performance exceeded the initial goal by 14 percent, representing a 29 percent speed improvement compared to the existing system.
 Moreover, the voice of the customer (VOC) feedback showed that users experienced substantial speed improvements in drawing and BOM tasks using 3D CAD data.

 Doosan Engine plans to re-establish a 3D interference verification process and build a virtual engineering system-based foundation so that it can systematically implement 3D interference verification before assembling engines.
 In addition, the company has set a goal of realizing the 3D-based VPD system operation in an early stage by extending the use of 3D design and using the accumulated 3D data.

-“Siemens PLM Software’s Teamcenter and NX solutions enabled the unified management of the CAD/BOM structure, and we improved efficiency in 3D design tasks,” says Namsik Choi, general manager of the Business Innovation Team at Doosan Engine.
+“Siemens Digital Industries Software’s Teamcenter and NX solutions enabled the unified management of the CAD/BOM structure, and we improved efficiency in 3D design tasks,” says Namsik Choi, general manager of the Business Innovation Team at Doosan Engine.
 “Based on these improvements, we will gradually expand the use of 3D design techniques to 50 percent of our design work in the first year, and to 100 percent within the next three years.